-3. Conscious Sedation with Registered Nurse and your Physician may be used including, but not limited to, ketamine, propofol, robinul, lebatolol, flumazenil, naloxone, ondansetron, valium, dexamethasone, etc. This level is a little deeper state of sedation.
+3. Conscious Sedation with Registered Nurse and your Physician

+Versed or Fentanyl is administered through an intravenous line by our nurse.
+Other agents that are deemed necessary (with the patient's safety and comfort as the utmost priority), may be used including, but not limited to, ketamine, propofol, robinul, lebatolol, flumazenil, naloxone, ondansetron, valium, dexamethasone, etc. This level is a little deeper state of sedation.
 You will be very sleepy but still responsive to more forceful amounts of voice and touch.
 Some refer to this type of sedation as Twilight.